StackToolbox/aws-sam-webpack-plugin/README.md

   <p>A Webpack plugin that replaces the <code>sam build</code> step for <a href="https://github.com/awslabs/aws-sam-cli">AWS SAM CLI</a> projects.</p>
 </div>

+<h2 align="center">IMPORTANT</h2>

+This project was created before AWS SAM CLI introduced support for building TypeScript projects.
+Now that AWS SAM CLI includes that support it is no longer required and will be put into maintenance mode.
+During this time it will be updated to support newer nodejs Lambda runtime versions and bug fixes but no new features will be added.
+This is to provide time for developers to migrate projects to the offical TypeScript support.

+If you are starting a new project it is strongly recommend you follow the instructions in [Building TypeScript projects with AWS SAM CLI](https://aws.amazon.com/blogs/compute/building-typescript-projects-with-aws-sam-cli/) and use the built-in support.

 <h2 align="center">Background</h2>

 This plugin will build your [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) project using Webpack.
 You can use it to replace the `sam build` step if every function in your SAM template uses the `nodejs14.x`, `nodejs16.x`, `nodejs18.x` or `nodejs20.x` runtime.
 If your project uses other runtimes then look at [Building Apps with SAM, TypeScript and VS Code Debugging](https://www.richdevelops.dev/building-apps-with-sam-typescript-and-vs-code-debugging).